perfsonar/docs/install_rcs.rst

 Testing Upgrades of an Existing Toolkit or CentOS Bundle Installation
 =====================================================================
-.. note:: These instructions will work on both CentOS 6 and CentOS 7

 You can test upgrades of any existing CentOS-based perfSONAR installation by first pointing your existing CentOS installation at the perfSONAR staging yum repository and then running yum update::